 Esteban also mentioned that an important thing to keep in mind is switching up how you’re exposed to the language every once in a while.
 If you’ve solely been using an app to learn, try adding in games or music or something else.
 When the process of learning starts to feel boring or rote, it might not be the language itself but the way you’re going about learning it.

-How Do I Start Learning A Language?
+How Do I Start Learning A Language In 2024?

 That very first step of learning a language is almost always the hardest.
 For Malcolm, the most important step early on is figuring out your motivation.
 It’s something you’ll want to return to when you need to remind yourself why you got started in the first place.